isomerpages/moe-zhenghuasec/_about-us/Frequently Asked Questions (FAQ).md

 4. What is the criteria for Direct School Admission into Zhenghua Secondary School?

 	We take in promising Primary 6 students with strong leadership qualities and/or outstanding contributions to their uniformed groups, CCAs or school through the school’s Direct School Admission (DSA) exercise.
-Further details can be found on our DSA page [here](https://moe-zhenghuasec-staging.netlify.app/dsa/)
+Further details can be found on our DSA page&nbsp;[here](https://moe-zhenghuasec-staging.netlify.app/dsa/)

 5. What is the criteria for my child to transfer to Express from NA, or to NA from NT?

-The student has to score a minimum of 70% in the combined score in every subject at the end of the year in order to qualify for lateral transfer.
-However, while it is possible for these students in NA and NT to transfer to Express and NA respectively, the school will only allow for such a transfer if the child’s form teachers and subject teachers are confident that he or she can cope well in the higher stream.
+The student has to score a minimum of 70% in the combined score in every subject at the end of the year in order to qualify for lateral transfer.&nbsp; However, while it is possible for these students in NA and NT to transfer to Express and NA respectively, the school will only allow for such a transfer if the child’s form teachers and subject teachers are confident that he or she can cope well in the higher stream.
 As a school, we would rather the student excel in his or her current stream, rather than find himself or herself struggling to keep up in the higher stream.

 6. What is the school's stand on outside tuition?

-We do not recommend our students to go for tuition except in exceptional cases.
-The students should instead approach their teachers for help.
-We also put in place several remedial measures to help our students succeed.
+We do not recommend our students to go for tuition except in exceptional cases.&nbsp; The students should instead approach their teachers for help.&nbsp; We also put in place several remedial measures to help our students succeed.

 7. Are handphones allowed in the school?
 What can the school do to prevent excessive handphone usage?